 lost?
 What about economic growth?
 Discourse about human rights

 similarly avoids the topic of climate change.
+Often, it focuses on individuals.
 Of course it is essential

 to apply international pressure to free prisoners of conscience and

 commute death sentences, again and again, for as long as it takes.
 For